 The following figure shows the exploitation of multiple distributed-memory nodes via job splitting.
 If the database is screened using two separate sub-jobs, it is possible to exploit the full HPC cluster:

-This setting can be overriden by the user when sending a remote screening request from LigandScout or KNIME.
+This setting can be overridden by the user when sending a remote screening request from LigandScout or KNIME.
 By default, splitting is only done per database chunk.

 Similar to virtual screening, job splitting is also done for conformer generation.
 The following setting specifies how many input compounds should be used for each idbgen sub-job.